cagov/design-system/docs/pages/style/content.md

 # Content style guide

 Great content takes work.
 The good news is that anyone can do it.

+## Content principles

 These 7 principles contain strategies and tips to help you write excellent content.

 * Focus on user needs and principles
 * Know your audience and meet them where they are